0xCD0/retrofy/README.md

 ```

 ## RoadMap
-1. The goal is to be able to run any system supported by Emulator JS.
+1. The goal is to be able to run any system supported by EmulatorJS.
 2. Overall UI design improvements
 3. Multi Language support